World's Largest Gold Crystal Found

 |Researchers at Los Alamos National Laboratory have determined that this is the world's largest single crystal of gold. |

-The lump of gold, which weighs 217.78 grams (about 7.7 ounces), was brought to Los Alamos to confirm whether it was a single crystal of gold, or a more common multiple-crystal structure.
+The lump of gold was brought to Los Alamos to confirm whether it was a single crystal of gold, or a more common multiple-crystal structure.
 "The structure or atomic arrangement of gold crystals of this size has never been studied before, and we have a unique opportunity to do so," Miami University geologist John Rakovan said in a statement.

 What Is Herkimer Diamond?